NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 Collect a bias file by running `run_bias.sh`.

 Run `run_tilts.sh` in the data collection directory.
-This will read setting from `config.hjson` and create dated output files in the data collection directory.
+This will read settings from `config.hjson` and create dated output files in the data collection directory.

 The program will run through the specified number of tilts then wait for the user to press enter before exiting.